About Mr. Goodenough......

 In August of 2018, Emily and I welcomed our baby girl (Juniper) to the world.
 She is our first child and we couldn't be happier.
 She loves dogs, music and dancing!

-We moved our family to San Diego in August, 2019 for a job opportunity for Emily and that is how I found myself at San Dieguito Academy!
+We moved our family to San Diego in August, 2019 for a job opportunity for Emily and that is how I found myself at the San Dieguito Union High School District!

 Outside of school and the classroom I like to be very active.
 I enjoy spending as much time as possible outdoors through hiking, backpacking, fishing, and rowing.
 I also like to spend time with my friends, family, and pets as well as traveling as much as possible.
 Over the last few years, Emily and I (with various friends and family along the way) have been fortunate enough to travel to Spain, France, Monaco, Germany, Italy, Mexico, Canada, and most of the Western US.